visgl/deck.gl/docs/upgrade-guide.md

  `GeoJsonLayer`, `PolygonLayer` and `PathLayer`.

 Developers should be able to just supply the same geojson data that are used with `ChoroplethLayer`s to the new `GeoJsonLayer`.
-The props of the `GeoJsonLayer` is also a bit different from the old `ChoroplethLayer`, so proper testing is recommended to achieve satisfactory result.
+The props of the `GeoJsonLayer` are a bit different from the old `ChoroplethLayer`, so proper testing is recommended to achieve satisfactory result.

 As a deprecated layer, the Choropleth-family layers will stick around for at least another major revision, but please take some time to upgrade to the new